Have you ever asked, “does rice water dry your hair out?”

 Depending on the type of rice that you're using, the protein percentage can be up to 16%.

-Much in the same way that too many protein treatments are bad for your hair, rice water has the same effect.
+Much in the same way that too many real protein treatments are bad for your hair, rice water has the same effect.

 You should be treating rice water rinses for your hair as if they were protein treatments, because they are.